 Stendra’s more selective effects on the PDE5 enzyme also mean it doesn’t cause certain side effects that are common in older medications.
 For example, up to 11 percent of men who use Viagra at the highest 100mg dose report vision problems, versus less than one percent of Stendra users.

 Like other ED medications, Stendra can cause a mild reduction in your blood pressure levels while it’s active in your body.

 If you use nitrates to treat hypertension or other cardiovascular health conditions, you should not use Stendra.
 These medications can interact with Stendra and cause you to experience a significant drop in blood pressure that can lead to fainting, heart attack or stroke.

 Stendra, as well as similar PDE5 inhibitors, can also interact with certain alpha-blockers and CYP3A4 inhibitors.
 Because of this, it’s important to inform your healthcare provider about all medications you currently use when you’re discussing Stendra as an ED treatment option.

 Overall, Stendra is a safe and effective treatment for erectile dysfunction.
 While side effects do occur in a small percentage of men who use the medication, they’re usually mild and occur less often than with older, first-generation ED treatments.

 As the newest FDA-approved erectile dysfunction medication, Stendra is a great option if you suffer from ED and want to use a medication that’s newer and less likely to cause side effects than older drugs such as Viagra (sildenafil), Cialis (tadalafil) or Levitra (vardenafil).

-You can learn more about how Stendra works, as well as other medication used to treat ED, in our guide to what to expect from erectile dysfunction medication.
+You can learn more about how Stendra works, as well as other medications used to treat ED, in our guide to what to expect from erectile dysfunction medication.